 As conflicts continue to dominate today’s social and political landscapes, how do we reach agreements, whether on single issues or a wide array of issues, with so many different interests?
 How can we determine and pursue a course of action?
 Collaborative negotiation, multi-stakeholder engagement, and consensus building are forms of negotiation that are valuable for synchronizing movements, creating coherence, and achieving commonality of purpose among members of diverse teams or groups.
 These processes reveal what people can and need to learn from each other and how they can cooperate in order to get their needs and interests met.

-Social/political organizations often find themselves negotiating everything from time, relationships, and money, to issues of actions, power, equity, and participation.
+Communities and social/political organizations often find themselves negotiating everything from time, relationships, and money, to issues of actions, power, equity, and participation.
 They often require a process that allows the participants to focus on a single issue or conflict, or to bargain for a set of ideals or actions that are critical to their organization or movement.
 It is often helpful to have an outside mediator/facilitator who is skilled in collaborative negotiation to help with the process.

 Negotiating for political and democratic advocacy can take on many forms as well.